 For the most updated information, please refer to SIT's website at singaporetech.edu.sg, the SIT student handbook, or contact SIT's Registrar's Office.

 Alumni Audit Fee

-Tuition, application, and enrollment fees are waived, but alumni are responsible for any course, administrative, and technology fees.
-Fees are non-refundable for alumni audits.
+Tuition, application, and enrollment fees are waived, but alumni are responsible for any course fees.